Luke-Shaw/RAP-peer-review/survey/RAP_peer_review_demand_survey.md

 <!-- end list -->

-12. **If yes**, using the above brief definitions, please indicate the rough number of code/projects you have in each of the below categories that would benefit from RAP peer review:<br>`numeric input` Ad hoc code <br> `numeric input` Code in project <br>
-    `numeric input` Code in project with version control (VC) <br>
-    `numeric input` Functional code in project with VC and unit testing
-    <br> `numeric input` Functions in package with VC and unit testing
+12. **If yes**, using the above brief definitions, please estimate the rough number of your projects that would benefit from RAP peer review in each of the following categories:<br>`numeric input` Ad hoc code <br> `numeric input` Code in project <br> `numeric input` Code in project with version control (VC) <br> `numeric input` Functional code in project with VC and unit testing <br> `numeric input` Functions in package with VC and unit testing

 13. How useful would your **team/department** find a RAP peer review scheme?